kaareltinn/fp-js/lecture-1.md

 ---

 ### Currying
-Curried functions accept arguments one by one, returning
+Curried functions accept arguments one by one, every time returning new function waiting for next argument.

 In many functional languages all functions are curried by default.
-In JS non-curried function can be turned to curried by using helper function.
+In JS this can be emulate with higher order functions
 ```javascript
 const power = curry((base, num) => num ** base)
 // Note order of arguments